will-snavely/will-snavely.github.io/_posts/2020-10-07-folding_at_home_p5.md

   </tbody>
 </table>

-There is very little significant difference between the throughput of these functions.
+There is very little difference between the throughput of these functions.
 Different benchmarks might expose different results, and more study is required, but on the face of things  it appears that the Scala compiler and JVM runtime-JIT do a reasonable job of making these three implementations